msoffsite/Cascade_Backend_Developer_Assessment/README.md

 1. Do not submit a PR.
 2. Do not ask for external assistance.
-3. Do not share solution or assessment with outside sources.
+3. Do not share this assessment link with outside sources.
 4. Do not reuse previously written code.